Skyline Swansea

 When looking at the forecasted tourism footfall, our predictions don’t show a dramatic increase in visitors arriving by car on any given day/month – we forecast just a 3% increase in daily traffic along primary routes (A4067, A4127, A483 and M4) rather than traffic impacting residential areas.

-The proposed car park would host 270 parking spaces, and we would also encourage visitors to take active travel and support Welsh Government’s aims to improve the use of public transport links across the city.
+The proposed car park would host 270 parking spaces, and we would also encourage visitors to take active travel and support the Welsh Government’s aims to improve the use of public transport links across the city.
 The 34 bus stops at the proposed base station every 15 minutes, and Swansea’s railway station is an 8-minute journey away.

 Landore Park and Ride would accommodate 270 parking spaces, and we’re consulting with Swansea Council to mitigate on-street parking risks in local, residential areas.